Quantum metrology in the presence of correlated noise via Markovian embedding: Two-level atom frequency estimation for a damped Jaynes-Cummings model

+As noticed above, in order to observe the benefits of environmental correlations, we needed to operate in the regime, where bath correlations $\tau_B$ are long enough to be relevant on the time scale $\Delta t$, that separates subsequent applications of quantum controls.
+In order to investigate this aspect of the problem, we compare the correlated and the fresh-environment models, for varying values $\Delta t$, starting from $\Delta t=2$ which is significantly longer than the bath correlation time $\tau_B \sim\lambda^{-1}= 0.4$, and reducing it to $\Delta t =0.25$ which close to half of $\tau_B$.
 Note that, if we make $\Delta t$ smaller and smaller (keeping other parameters fixed), the system dynamics according to the dynamical map $\Lambda_{\Omega,t}^S$ becomes practically a noiseless unitary evolution.
 Consequently, it will be futile to discuss the effects of noise correlations in the regime where there is almost no noise in the first place.
 To deal with this situation, we have to make sure that no matter how small $\Delta t$ we take, the amount of noise remains the same for a particular amount of sensing time (we assume that the control operations are instantaneous).

 To make that work, first we fix all the parameters and $\Delta t$ at certain initial values.
 With this, we have the initial amount of noise in the system determined by the decay in the population of system density matrix, which in turn is determined by $c_1(t)$ in Eq. (\ref{S-dynamical-map}).
 So initially, we have,